 Adult Sports Guidelines

-These guidelines are effective, as updated, June 29, 2020 in St. Louis County.
-In accordance with the St. Louis County Department of Public Health’s (“DPH”) Second Amended Order for Business and Individual Guidelines for Social Distancing and Re-Opening, dated June 26, 2020 and effective June 29, 2020, (the “Order”) and as may be further amended.
-These guidelines may be replaced or modified by DPH based on new scientific information and local information including the trajectory of influenza-like illnesses, cases of COVID-19, and any other information deemed relevant to protect public health in St. Louis County.
+These guidelines are effective April 16, 2021.
+In accordance with the St. Louis County Department of Public Health’s (“DPH”) Fifth Amended Safer At Home Order effective April 9, 2021, these guidelines may be replaced or modified by DPH based on new scientific information and local information including the trajectory of influenza-like illnesses, cases of COVID-19, and any other information deemed relevant to protect public health in St. Louis County.

 The information regarding SARS-CoV-2, the virus causing the COVID-19 illness, is changing rapidly.
 As a result, guidance given nationally and in St. Louis County is subject to change.
-The guidelines provided in this document will be reviewed and updated based on new scientific information and local circumstances, and therefore, may change periodically.
+The guidelines provided in this document will be reviewed and updated based on new scientific information and local circumstances, and, therefore, may change periodically.

-- Lowest risk: Performing skill-building drills or conditioning at home, alone or with family members.
+- Lowest risk: Performing skill-building drills or conditioning at home, alone, or with family members

-- Increasing risk: Team-based practice.
+- Increasing risk: Team-based practice

-- More risk: Within-team competition.
+- More risk: Within-team competition